ostef/Linalg/README.md

 Linear algebra module written in Jai, for games.

 # Dependencies
-Linalg depends on a module named 'Math', that provides a PI constant as well as your good old trigonometry functions.
+Linalg depends on a module named 'Math', that provides your good old trigonometry functions.
 It also depends on my [Fmt module](https://github.com/ostef/jai-fmt).

 # Coordinate system